- Docs

 |---|---|---|

-| Purpose | Serve updates | Initial distribution |
+| Purpose | Serve updates. | Distribute your plugin bundle. |

-| Troy Client | Required (user must install) | Bundled automatically |
+| Troy Client | You install it yourself. | Bundled automatically. |

-| Versioning | Each version stored | Always fetches latest |
+| Versioning | Each version is stored. | Always fetches latest at install time. |

-| Rebuilding | Upload new ZIPs | Only when changing bundle contents |
+| Rebuilding | Upload new ZIPs. | Only when the bundle contents change. |

-| User action | Install, receive updates | Install once, then delete Package |
+| User action | Install, receive updates. | Install once, then delete the Package. |

 Advanced Settings

-Plugin Configuration Options
+Per-Plugin Configuration Options

 For each plugin in a Package: